Click here to download the IAS 2014-2015 Annual Education Report

 Approach to Education

-- All students should be prepared for University and a life of continuous learning
+- All students should be prepared for college and a life of continuous learning

 - All students should be helped to realize their full potential, empowering them to make informed decisions in life

 - All students should grow in confidence and self-esteem

 - The maximum possible "value" should be added to all aspects of each student's education

 - All students should be encouraged to become well rounded citizens, who contribute positively to their communities